ianepperson/canegt-to-ms/README.md

 You'll need 4 connections for external wiring.

  - Switched 12v input.
-This will wire directly to the Trinket's "battery" input.
+Wire directly to the Trinket's "battery" input.
  - Ground.
+Wire to the Trinket's ground, and the MCP4151's Vss (4) and P0A (5) pins.
  - 0-5 volt sensor input.
+Wire to the Trinket's pin "#4" (2nd analog input).
  - Variable resistance output.
+Wire to a 470 ohm resister, then through to the MCP4151's P0W pin (6).

+You'll need just 4 more internal wiring connections.

+ - Trinket's 5v output to MCP4151's Vdd pin (8) to power the MCP4151.
+ - Trinket's #0 output to MCP4151's CS pin (1).
+ - Trinket's #1 output to MCP4151's SDI/SDO pin (3).
+ - Trinket's #2 output to MCP4151's SCK pin (2).

+(todo: show a wiring diagram)

 ### Software

 Use the [Arduino IDE](https://www.arduino.cc/en/Main.Software) software to connect to the Trinket via USB and load the program.
 View the file here: [canegt-2-ms.ino](canegt-2-ms.ino), and download it with the [raw link](https://raw.githubusercontent.com/ianepperson/canegt-to-ms/main/canegt-2-ms.ino).

+## Finished product